willbed34/autonomousRedditVideos/README.md

 - Maybe make dictionary, mapping subreddits to config specs.
 For isntance, 2 sentence horror would have diff config than askreddit.
 - ~~Put screenshots and voiceovers into subfolders for a given post~~ Instead I just delete these directories afterwards.
 DONE
 - If duration exceeds, don't return none, have it handle accordingly.
 DONE
+- Experiment with generating background images when in story model.
+This would require using a stable diffusion model, other methods don't really allow for downloads.